Buffer theory

 In the late 1950s a number of European countries (most notably West Germany and France) decided on a migration policy known as the buffer theory.

 Owing to rapid economic recovery in the post-World War II period (aided by the American Marshall plan) there were many more job vacancies than people who were available or becoming available in the workforce to fill them.
-To resolve this situation the countries decided to "import" workers from the southern Mediterranean basin (including North Africa) on a temporary capacity to fill this labour shortfall.
+To resolve this situation the countries decided to "import" workers from the southern Mediterranean basin (including North Africa) in a temporary capacity to fill this labour shortfall.

 These workers were invitees of the governments and came to Europe initially on the understanding that they could at any point in time in the future be repatriated if and when economic circumstances changed.
 These Gastarbeiter as they became known in Germany were mainly young unskilled males who very often left their families behind in their country of origin and migrated alone as 'economic migrants'.
 They worked predominantly in certain areas of the economy where working conditions were poorer than those of indigenous Germans and where the rates of pay were considerably lower.
 Ultimately they came to predominate in low-paid service-rated employment.
 The situation remained unchanged until the 1970s economic recession.

 Jobs were being lost in manufacturing and industry in particular but not necessarily in the occupational types in which the migrants worked.
 In 1974 the then West German government imposed a ban restricting any future economic migrants and offered the possibility of returning to their country of origin to many others; few migrants took up the offer and they stayed at their jobs or began to receive unemployment assistance from the state.
 This led to increased tensions and feelings of resentment from many German people.